harmony-one/harmonyj/README.md

 * `keystore.dir` The keystore directory path.
 This should be absolute path.
 * `accounts.dir` The accounts directory alias where the accounts and key files are stored.
 * `passphrase` The default passphrase to use
+* `mnemonics.file.path` The path to mnemonics file that stores the generated mnemonics

 An example hmy-config.properties file looks like: